rehank123/Third-Project-Sir-Basit-Hussain-Web-Site/README.md

-# Apna Website
+Apna Website
 This repository contains the code for the Apna Website, developed as part of the Web Development course at Bano Qabil 3.0, instructed by Sir Basit Hussain.

 Description
-EdgeLedger is a fictional company showcasing its services and team through a modern, responsive website.
-The site features sections for services offered, team members, client showcase, and a contact form for inquiries.
+Apna Website is a modern, responsive website template developed for showcasing a fictional company's services, team members, client showcase, and providing a contact form for inquiries.

 Table of Contents
 Installation